-A2.0 The handler-animal team should complete specialized training and assessment (preferably nationally accredited) suitable for engagement in animal-assisted services.
-Equine handlers must hold a recognized and relevant qualification.
-A2.1 The handler-animal team assessment must include a face-to-face component.
-Face-to-face assessments should be conducted by a qualified examiner who is not overly familiar with the handler-animal team, in a setting similar to that of the team's usual or predicted work environment.
-Fully online modes are not supported, except in the case of major disruptive events (e.g., pandemics).
-A2.2 Assessment protocols must include a detailed set of competency criteria.
-A2.3 The overall purpose of assessment is to determine the handler-animal team's suitability for engagement in animal-assisted services, specifying any possible limitations (e.g., indoor/outdoor sessions, young vs. aged clients, session duration, tasks to be avoided, etc.).
-A2.4 Training and assessment must consider that animals engaged in animal-assisted services should be comfortable with unknown individuals, as well as group settings, crowds, and the presence of other animals, as relevant to their anticipated role.
-They should display the ability to remain calm when asked and when in confronting situations that may provoke stress.
-A2.5 Training and assessment of basic skills, manners, and house training are essential for animals engaged in animal-assisted services, as appropriate to the species.
-Examples include responding to "Sit;" "Stay;" "Down;" "Come;" "Leave It;" walking politely on a loose leash; standing quietly at the halt for grooming, tacking, harnessing, mounting, dismounting, and; any other activities required for sessions.
-A2.6 Species-specific assessments should further address: the animal's temperament; sociability with humans and other animals (including herd dynamics); reactivity to loud and/or novel stimuli, and vigorous/clumsy petting, hugging, and movement; ability to maintain an even, steady gait, and; ability to manoeuvre around medical equipment.
-Handler suitability and the relationship between handler and animal should also be examined.

-A2.7 Formal assessment of the handler-animal team must be recurring, at an interval no less than every 18 months.
+- A2.0 The handler-animal team should complete specialized training and assessment (preferably nationally accredited) suitable for engagement in animal-assisted services.
+Equine handlers must hold a recognized and relevant qualification. - A2.1 The handler-animal team assessment must include a practical component that is conducted by a suitable examiner who is not overly familiar with the handler-animal team, in a setting similar to or simulating that of the team's usual or predicted work environment. - A2.2 Assessment protocols must include a detailed set of competency criteria. - A2.3 The overall purpose of assessment is to determine the handler-animal team's suitability for engagement in animal-assisted services, specifying any possible limitations (e.g., indoor/outdoor sessions, young vs. aged clients, session duration, tasks to be avoided, etc.). - A2.4 Training and assessment must consider that animals engaged in animal-assisted services should be comfortable with unknown individuals, as well as group settings, crowds, and the presence of other animals, as relevant to their anticipated role.
+They should display the ability to remain calm when asked and when in confronting situations that may provoke stress. - A2.5 Training and assessment of basic skills, manners, and house training are essential for animals engaged in animal-assisted services, as appropriate to the species.
+Examples include responding to "Sit;" "Stay;" "Down;" "Come;" "Leave It;" walking politely on a loose leash; standing quietly at the halt for grooming, tacking, harnessing, mounting, dismounting, and; any other activities required for sessions. - A2.6 Species-specific assessments should further address: the animal's temperament; sociability with humans and other animals (including herd dynamics); reactivity to loud and/or novel stimuli, and vigorous/clumsy petting, hugging, and movement; ability to maintain an even, steady gait, and; ability to manoeuvre around medical equipment.
+Handler suitability and the relationship between handler and animal should also be examined. - A2.7 Formal assessment of the handler-animal team must be recurring, at an interval no less than every 18 months.
 Reassessment must be sought at an earlier point should any significant changes occur within the handler-animal team (e.g., changes in role or setting, adverse or subtle stress behaviours, injury, illness, or ageing).

-A2.8 The following equipment is not allowed to be used with animals: Canine - training collars that utilize prongs, spikes, choke, pinch, slip, electric shock, spray, aversive sound/smell stimuli; leads containing metal (excluding connection clip); retractable, bungee, or chain leads; leads longer than 2 metres in length; hands-free leads; muzzles.
-Equine - harsh bits including anti-rearing bits and chains; stud chains; restrictive nosebands; ill-fitting bridles or saddles; twitches and hobbles.
-This list is not exhaustive and may include other items if potentially detrimental to the welfare of the animal.
-A2.9 Training methods for animals engaged in animal-assisted services must not rely on force, aversion, dominance, fear, intimidation, or physical punishment.
+- A2.8 The following equipment is not allowed to be used with animals: Canine training collars that utilize prongs, spikes, choke, pinch, slip, electric shock, spray, aversive sound/smell stimuli; leads containing metal (excluding connection clip); retractable, bungee, or chain leads; leads longer than 2 metres in length; hands-free leads; muzzles.
+Equine harsh bits including anti-rearing bits and chains; stud chains; restrictive nosebands; ill-fitting bridles or saddles; twitches.
+Hobbles should not be worn in the presence of clients.
+This list is not exhaustive and may include other items if potentially detrimental to the welfare of the animal. - A2.9 Training methods for animals engaged in animal-assisted services must not rely on force, aversion, dominance, fear, intimidation, or physical punishment.
 Training methods should be based on natural instincts and positive reinforcement, using current scientifically-validated methods.
 For equines specifically, it is acknowledged that the use of negative reinforcement (e.g., pressure and release) is routinely encountered in training and, therefore, may be appropriate if judiciously applied.
-For other species, the use of clickers should be phased out of training before commencing work in animal-assisted services.
-A2.10 It may be necessary for animals to engage in continuous or refresher training to ensure optimal health and wellbeing (e.g., ongoing suppleness, strength, and fitness training in equines).
+For other species, the use of clickers should be phased out of training before commencing work in animal-assisted services. - A2.10 It may be necessary for animals to engage in continuous or refresher training to ensure optimal health and wellbeing (e.g., ongoing suppleness, strength, and fitness training in equines).